habeebability/TEAM-SENTRY-FRONTEND-/README.md

 # page 4
 # page 5

-*Each branch will contain the 5 folders above*
+*Each Team branch will contain the 5 folders above*

 # TO-CONTRIBUTE: